History of rape culture at Arizona State University. To add your experience, email us.

 ASU Rape Culture Facts:

-- 1 in 5 female college students and 1 in 16 male college students are sexually assaulted in college—more than 7,600 ASU students.
+- 1 in 5 female college students and 1 in 16 male college students are sexually assaulted in college—more than 7,600 ASU students a year.

 - Title IX is a federal law that requires colleges and universities to prevent and protect students from sexual harassment and rape, and to provide resources for sexual violence victims.